Sunday, 30 November 2025

 One snowy winter night a poet walked

-through the crunchy ice down the old laneway.
+through the crunchy ice down the old lane way.

 He had heard the voice of God in his day,